 Archives July 2008

 Had a lovely chat with Li-Fan down at Linux Caffe this evening, then home for dinner and playing with qnet.
 I'm enjoying playing with different strategies for the library (parallelizing delivery, seems to just flush the caches rather than speeding delivery, for instance).
-Really, it's that ability to play with strategies that I ...
+Really, it's that ability to play with strategies that I see being ...

 I've been working a bit on pyqnet over the weekend.

 - refactored into multiple modules in a package with a setup script

 - I've got a UDP-level implementation (i.e. real network level operations)

 - the beginnings of adaptive retry/backoff code are there (i.e. resend frequency based on normal connection latency)

 Erik Thompson has a video tutorial up on ShowMeDo where he builds a molecular viewer using PyOpenGL, wxPython and bzr.
 Haven't had time to view it myself, but it looks quite extensive.
 Focus seems to be on new users.

 Discovered a bug in PyOpenGL under Mesa this morning.
 One of those "duh!" moments where you realise you're being a bit too clever and simple about things.
 Luckily it was pretty easy to fix, as the whole of the extension hierarchy is auto-generated.

 Basically, in OpenGL, extensions and functions > 1.1 are all potentially missing ...